-- Stay away from heavy (15 pounds or more) weights. - Do free-weight exercises when you are seated to help support your back. - You can continue with your cardio until you deliver.
+- Stay away from heavy (15 pounds or more) weights. - You can continue with your cardio until you deliver.
 But you may find that you walk faster than you can jog.
 Many pregnant women find that supporting their belly (with a Belly Band) during cardio is helpful. - Now is a great time to try swimming: You'll feel weightless in the water.
 And there won't be any stress on your joints.